Calayan rail: Behaviour and ecology

 Stomach contents of a specimen contained various insects including snails, beetles and millipedes.
 This bird forages by pecking and turning over dead leaves.
-This species has weak wings and can barely fly.
-It is often observed alone or in small groups.
+It is probably flightless.

-Nest found in June and contained 4 eggs.
-Lays on the ground at the base of a tree loosely made of dried leaves and stems.
-Eggs are pale pink and are blotched reddish brown and dark purple.
+A nest of the calayan rail was found in June and contained 4 eggs.
+It lays on the ground at the base of a tree loosely made of dried leaves and stems.
+Its eggs are pale pink and are blotched reddish brown and dark purple, and measure about 35 x 25 mm in dimensions.

 Habitat and conservation status

 It is found on the primary and secondary forest on coralline limestone areas on Calayan.